Dear Friends and Supporters,

 Provides legal assistance to reentry for individuals in various substantive areas including but not limited to housing, benefits, and record clearing.
 Removes barriers to reentry and housing and housing stability, so people can have a fresh start and better access to work and housing opportunities.

-SANTA MONICA COMMUNITY PARTNERSHIP:
+SANTA MONICA COMMUNITY OFFICE:

 Provides legal services to the Santa Monica client community in the areas of housing and homelessness, tenant harassment, domestic violence, family law, and public benefits.
 Tenant Small Claims Project — Provides resources and support to tenants sued in small claims court for COVID-19 rental debt, including workshops and seminars.
 Assists tenants in suing their landlords in small claims court for violation of their tenants’ rights.
 Represents some tenants in small claims court appeals.